tianqi93/tianqi93.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi and thanks for stopping by 👋 I am currently a fifth-year PhD student working on computational psycholinguistics at the [University of Hong Kong](https://www.hku.hk/).
-My research focuses on lexical semantic representation and individual differences in terms of mental lexicon.
-I use a combination of tools from psycholinguistic experimentation (behavioral and EEG) and natural language processing (language models).
+My areas of interest include lexical semantic representation and individual differences in terms of mental lexicon.
+I use a combination of tools from psycholinguistic experimentation (behavioral and EEG) and natural language processing (language models) to understand the *how* and the *why* within these topics.
 For a longer overview of my research, click here.

 In HKU, I am supervised by Prof. [Manwa Lawrence Ng](https://web.edu.hku.hk/faculty-academics/manwa) and Prof. [Guang Ouyang](https://web.edu.hku.hk/faculty-academics/ouyangg).
 I am also advised by Prof. [Xu Xu](https://sfl.sjtu.edu.cn/En/Data/View/2619) at [STJU](https://www.sjtu.edu.cn/).
 Prior to doctoral study, I was working at the Laboratory of Human-Machine Intelligence-Synergy Systems in Chinese Academy of Sciences, where I was supervised by Prof. [Nan Yan](https://people.ucas.edu.cn/~yannan) and Prof. [Lan Wang](https://people.ucas.ac.cn/~0008839).